 Voting members must be residents of O’Fallon.
 Non-voting members should be experts in historic preservation that may or may not be residents of the City.

-The City Council liaison to the O’Fallon Historic Preservation Commission is Councilmember Jim Ottomeyer.
+The City Council liaisons to the O’Fallon Historic Preservation Commission are Councilmembers Nathan Bibb and Lisa Thompson.
 Email comments or questions about the O’Fallon Historic Preservation Commission to the Commission’s recording secretary Melinda Bostic.